What Is a Home Appraisal and How Does It Impact Your Home Sale?

 So why do appraisals come back at different evaluations?

-But perhaps the most important influence that may alter one appraisal valuation from the next are the comps.
+But perhaps the most important influence that may alter one appraisal valuation from the next is comparative market analysis or the data-driven report comparing several comps.

 If additional homes have sold in your area (for a higher or lower price) since the first appraisal, they’re going to alter the next appraisal valuation.

-You see, appraisals have strict guidelines for pulling comps that requires them to pull recent sales—typically within the last 90 days.
+You see, appraisals have strict guidelines for pulling comps that require them to pull recent sales — typically within the last 90 days.
 However, if there aren’t enough sales that recent to hit the number of comps they need, they may look back to homes sold within the last 6 to 12 months.

 Comps have such a huge impact on your home’s valuation that they may even cause your agent to recommend postponing your listing for a few weeks.